Introduction

 Objective

-Folding is a decision made based on one’s own hand’s strength, other players’ actions and what is happening at the table.
+Folding is a decision based on one’s hand’s strength, other players’ actions and what is happening at the table.
 Therefore, this is commonly employed strategically by players when they feel their cards are weak against others seated next to them or as a means of cutting losses during particular hands.

 When to Fold